Skip to content

 Beinn Tharsuinn — common questions

-Can I bring my dog up Beinn Tharsuinn?
+Can dogs go up Beinn Tharsuinn?

-Is there mobile signal on Beinn Tharsuinn?
+Will I get phone signal on Beinn Tharsuinn?

 EE/Vodafone usable in Strathconon village; weakens up the glen; no signal in the upper estate or on the summit